 This means you won't have to pay for maintenance of the equipment, mechanical malfunctions, or additional IT hours to keep your system up and running.
 All of these issues are dealt with offsite by your service provider.

 Most VoIP cloud companies, like OnSIP, have a dedicated customer support team that can take your questions over the phone or via email.
-The smaller day-to-day issues you experience can be answered by knowledgeable professionals, most of whom are located in the US.
+The smaller day-to-day issues you experience can be answered by knowledgeable professionals, most of whom are located in the U.S.

-VoIP Phone System Cons
+Cloud Phone System Cons

 Phone and Router Purchases

 If your Internet Service Provider (ISP) is fairly reliable and your cloud phone system has high redundancy, you won't have to worry about dropped calls and connections.
-But if you have an ISP that frequently drops your Internet service, it will critically disrupt your cloud based phone system.
+But if you have an ISP that frequently drops your Internet service, it will critically disrupt your cloud-based phone system.
 Of course, if you find an acceptable ISP, the problem will be solved.
 The issue only becomes serious for those who are locked into subpar Internet providers through contracts.